jonathanhefner/talent_scout/README.md

 end
 ```

-In these examples, the search object is stored in a variable for use in
+In these examples, the search object is stored in `@search` for use in
-the view, as are the search results.
-The search results will be an
+the view.
+Note that `@search.results` returns an `ActiveRecord::Relation`,
-`ActiveRecord::Relation`, so any additional scoping, such as pagination,
+so any additional scoping, such as pagination, can be applied.
-can be applied to `@search.results`.

 ## Search Forms